Fuyuzora/732-project/README.md

 # 732-project
-## MBTI: predict the MBTI personality of the commentersgiven tweets
+## MBTI: predict the MBTI personality of the commenters given tweets
 data folder structure:
 ```
 mbti: